aerodeck/aerodeck-deploy/README.md

 ## Requirements

 This suite of tools has a number of dependencies.
-[Chef](http://www.opscode.com/chef/) is used for automated deployment and provisioning.
-[Librarian](https://github.com/applicationsonline/librarian) is used to manage cookbooks.
-[Vagrant](http://www.vagrantup.com) is used to deploy locally.
+[Chef](http://www.opscode.com/chef/) is used for automated deployment and provisioning, [Librarian](https://github.com/applicationsonline/librarian) is used to manage cookbooks, and [Vagrant](http://www.vagrantup.com) is used to deploy locally.

 ### Chef and Librarian